by

 Is Your Company Prepared For The Next Disaster?

-Summer is upon us.
-Unfortunately, so is disaster season.
+Disaster season is upon us.
 We advise companies to get strategic now to prepare for the next disaster.

-The power of natural disasters is stunning—but so is people’s capacity to help in their aftermath.
-Did you know that 80% of all disaster giving happens during the first 72 hours after a disaster, and last year, at the height of disaster season and the pandemic, donor generosity on GlobalGiving didn’t wane?
+The power of disasters is stunning—but so is people’s capacity to help in their aftermath.
+Did you know that 80% of all disaster giving happens during the first 72 hours after a disaster, and year after year, donor generosity on GlobalGiving doesn’t wane?
 When a disaster strikes, donors are motivated to give quickly and easily, and often look to their employers as a source of information.
-When governments have limited resources, companies are called upon to take a leadership role and provide additional disaster relief support.
+When governments have limited resources, companies are called upon to take a leadership role and provide additional disaster response support.

 In a time when consumers and employees so often wish to support nonprofit organizations responding to disasters with charitable donations, is your company ready for the next disaster?
 Here are four ways your company can prepare now: